A Beginner’s Guide To The Keto Diet

 - Epilepsy – The diet was originally used to treat epilepsy patients and has proven to be effective for children suffering from the condition.
 According to Cleveland Clinic, 40 to 50 percent of children on the keto diet decrease their seizures by 50 percent.

-The downside of the keto diet
+What is the downside of the keto diet?

 Like any other diet, keto comes with its range of cons, including: